Hair Loss: How to reverse it?

 - It is FDA approved.

 - Most common secondary effects include itchiness, dryness in patches, irritation and OBVIOUSLY hair growth in unwanted areas.

 - It does NOT cure baldness; most of the new hair will be lost again if the treatment is suspended.

 A multi-care health system that uses two main technologies ( which they’ve patented): Copper Peptide Complex and Triamino Copper Complex.
 Yes, the essential component is copper.
 It stimulates and nurtures the cells with oxygen and other nutrients.
 As we get older copper levels tend to decrease, but with this stimulation, hair follicles get thicker and healthier looking.

-- “Deliberately and precisely formulated to work wellness wonders on stressed, fragile hair.”
+- Tricomin Clinical claims it is “Deliberately and precisely formulated to work wellness wonders on stressed, fragile hair.”